evaluate CDN offer

 Shifting to later due to the infra changes

-#7 Updated by Florian Effenberger about 1 year ago
+#7 Updated by Florian Effenberger over 1 year ago

 - Assignee changed from Alexander Werner to Guilhem Moulin